 It’s also the gateway to the Kenai Fjords National Park.
 Enjoy a glacier cruise, summer dog sled rides, fat tire bike tours, snowshoeing, and all the snow adventures you can imagine.
 Mt.
 Marathon, a 3000-foot peak, completes the landscape and makes Seward truly unique.

 14. Moose Pass

 This scenic mountain village is found on the shores of Trail Lake on the Kenai Peninsula.
 Moose Pass surrounded by Chugach National Park and is the perfect setting for backpacking and outdoor adventure.
 Don’t miss Johnson Pass Trail that starts just outside of town.
 There are less than 200 residents and all are warm and welcoming.

 For more than 20 years, the town holds the Summer Solstice Festival in June.
 People from across the region turn out for games, music, and good food.
 It’s one of the best small town festivals in the state.

 Ketchikan is the largest town on this list.
 With around 10,000 people it’s nestled inside a web of islands and inlets near British Columbia, Canada.
 Historically an American Indian town, the locals are proud of their indigenous culture.
-You can’t miss Totem Heritage Centre.
+You can’t miss Totem Heritage Center, which I really enjoyed.
 It’s the world’s largest display of totem poles.
 The red cedar trees in Tongass Rainforest provide the material for these fascinating works of art.
 And the creativity runs deep here, as Ketchikan is known to have a great art scene.

 In addition to native Alaskan culture, Ketchikan is also known for salmon fishing and extraordinarily beautiful nature.
 Photographers flock to the area thanks to the Misty Fjords National Monument, clear blue lakes, snow-capped mountains, and an eerily beautiful mist that often moves through town.